-The complexity of the reduction is technically $O(n^{4/3})$, because a 3-ary factor with variables of large arity d will have size d^3 but yields consistency factors $\{i, (\alpha)\}$ of size d^4 .
+The complexity of the reduction is technically $O(n^{4/3})$ , because a 3-ary factor with variables of large arity d will have size $d^3$ but yields consistency factors $\{i, (\alpha)\}$ of size $d^4$ .
 These consistency factors could be encoded more efficiently due to their regular structure.
 Furthermore, if the variable arity is bounded above, then the reduction is O(n) (linear).

-It is straightforward to check that for the above construction, belief propagation (BP) on the reduced pairwise graph is equivalent to BP on the original graph.
-By contrast, mean field does not commute with the transformation.

-3.2.1 Pairwise Graphs of Bounded Degree.
-As an important special case, we also address the question of the universality of pairwise graphs with nodes of bounded degree.
+It is straightforward to check that, for the above construction, Belief Propagation (BP) on the reduced pairwise graph is equivalent to BP on the original graph.
+By contrast, Mean Field does not carry over.
+Pairwise graphs of bounded degree As an important special case, we also address the question of the universality of pairwise graphs with nodes of bounded degree.
 The "degree" of a node is defined as the number of factors containing it.
-Clearly, the class of pairwise models with all nodes having degree ≤ 2 cannot be universal, since in such models, all variables must be connected as a single path and will be constrained to satisfy the conditional independence relationships of such a topology (Pearl, 2000).
-But it is straightforward to reduce a pairwise factor graph to an equivalent graph with all nodes of degree ≤ 3 , as also observed previously (Fisher, 1966; Chertkov et al., 2008).
+Clearly, the class of pairwise models with all nodes having degree $\leq 2$ cannot be universal, since in such models all variables must be connected as a single path and will be constrained to satisfy the conditional independence relationships of such a topology (Pearl, 2000).
+But it is straightforward to reduce a pairwise factor graph to an equivalent graph with all nodes of degree $\leq 3$ , as also observed previously (Fisher, 1966; Chertkov et al., 2008).
 The transformation to be applied to each node of degree d > 3 is depicted below, for d = 7:

-Edges with a double tic indicate binary factors with "identity" potentials $\begin{bmatrix} 1 & 0 \end{bmatrix}$ value.
+Edges with a double tic indicate binary factors with "identity" potentials $\begin{bmatrix} 1 & & 0 \\ & & & 1 \end{bmatrix}$ .
+These edges force the auxiliary variables to all share the same value.
 Each node of degree d > 3 is replaced by d - 2 new nodes in this transformation, and d - 3 new edges are added to the graph.
 Note that the arity of the auxiliary variables is the same as those of the input model.
 Also, for planar graphs (defined in section 3.5), planarity and even the number of faces is preserved.
-This means that in all of our universality results, the "pairwise" class can also be understood as the class "pairwise, with nodes of degree ≤ 3 ".
+This means that in all of our universality results, the "pairwise" class can also be understood as the class "pairwise, with nodes of degree $\leq 3$ ".
 We will leave this implicit in what follows.
 To summarize: